Enjoy driving via a roadside station! 7 plum viewing spots in Kyushu, 2026

 Garyubai" is the representative of Yoshino Plum Garden.
 The name "Garyubai" comes from its resemblance to a dragon lying on the ground.

-Every year from mid-February to mid-March, the "Yoshino Plum Blossom Festival" is held, featuring Garyubai Daiko drumming, Yoshino stick fighting, the Sayanagi lion dance, Sumo Jinku, tea ceremonies, local Shinto music and dance, and more.
+The "Yoshino Plum Blossom Festival" is held every year from mid-February to early March, featuring Garyubai Daiko drumming, Yoshino stick fighting, the Sayanagi lion dance, Sumo Jinku, and local Shinto music and dance.

 Event: Yoshino Ume Festival